SamarthHChinivar/SamarthHChinivar/README.md

 ## **Hi There 👋:hugs:**
 Hello, my name is Samarth H Chinivar and I am based in Bengaluru, India.
 My current ambition is to solve various real-life problems using ever-evolving technologies.
 I am highly motivated to find an opportunity to work in an organization where I can contribute my skills and make the best use of my potential to contribute to the organization's growth.

-You can contact me here: http://samarth-portfolio-website.000webhostapp.com.
+- You can contact me here: http://samarth-portfolio-website.000webhostapp.com.
+- My GitHub Contributions in 2022: https://skyline.github.com/samarthhchinivar/2022

 #### **Connect with Me:**